willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

    * typos, bugs, and mistakes when adding support for a new crash annotation are caught in CI
-   * permissions are specified in a central location, changing permission for fields is trivial and takes effect in the next deploy, setting permissions supports complex data structures in easy-to-reason-about ways, and mistakes are caught in CI
+   * permissions are specified in a central location; changing permission for fields is trivial and takes effect in the next deploy; setting permissions supports complex data structures in easy-to-reason-about ways; and mistakes are caught in CI

 3. the data is easier to use and reason about:

-   * normalization and validation of crash annotation data happens during processing and downstream uses of the data can expect it to be valid;
+   * normalization and validation of crash annotation data happens during processing, and downstream uses of the data can expect it to be valid;
-     further we get a signal when the data isn't valid which can indicate product bugs
+     further, we get a signal when the data isn't valid, which can indicate product bugs
    * schemas describing incoming and processed data
-   * crash reporting data dictionary documenting incoming data fields, processed data fields, descriptions, sources, data gotchas, examples, and permissions
+   * a crash reporting data dictionary documenting incoming data fields, processed data fields, descriptions, sources, data gotchas, examples, and permissions